bmramsdell/Ramsdell_CSCI2270_FinalProject/README.md

 Group Members:

-Group members for the CSCI 2270 final project will be Zachary Withrow (zachary.withrow537@gmail.com) and Blaine Ramsdell (blaine.ramsdell@colorado.edu)
+Group members for the CSCI 2270 final project will be Zachary Withrow (zachary.withrow537@gmail.com) and Blaine Ramsdell (blaine.ramsdell@colorado.edu).

 Contributors:

 Contributors for the CSCI 2270 final project may include, but are not limited to:
 Matthew Wright (matthew.wright@colorado.edu),
-Alexander Swindell (alexander.swindell@colorado.edu), and Brandon Knutson (brandon.knutson@colorado.edu)
+Alexander Swindell (alexander.swindell@colorado.edu), and Brandon Knutson (brandon.knutson@colorado.edu).

 Open Issues/Bugs: